 Strawberry guava tree is an attractive shrub that requires low maintenance.
 However, it’s crucial to monitor the growth of the plants and protect them from certain pests and diseases.

-Although the shrub is easy to care for, it is invasive, meaning it will spread quickly if not pruned in time.
+Although the shrub is easy to care for, it is an invasive species, meaning it will spread quickly if not pruned in time.
 It’s important to cut any invasive branches as well as dead stems.
 It’s also essential to keep it under full sun and grow in warm soil.
 Not doing so can prolong the germination period.

 The berries are vulnerable to fruit flies, black scale, ants, and root-knot nematode.
 If growing in a container, the best way to prevent fruit flies is by covering the potting soil with a layer of aquarium gravel or coarse sand.